samarthnaikk/rvidia-cli/README.md

 # rvidia-cli

-A command-line interface (CLI) tool for interacting with [rvidia](https://github.com/samarthnaikk/rvidia1), an open-source project for running and managing NVIDIA GPU workloads with ease.
+A command-line interface (CLI) tool for shared computing, supporting local and cross-network modes.
+Phase 1 focuses on local mode for users on the same network.

-## Features
+## Features (Phase 1)
-- Simple commands to manage and monitor NVIDIA GPUs
-- Integration with rvidia backend
-- Easy installation and usage
+- Local mode: Register users and join a shared room
+- See all users running the CLI on the same network
+- First user becomes admin and can share selected data files
+- Admin generates a Dockerfile including chosen files from `rvidia-data/data` and `app.py`
+- Cross-network mode: Coming soon

 ## Installation